Arlefreak/Resume/README.md

 ### Design

-_While having no formal training or education in design, I have learn to use the following programs on my own_
+_While having no formal training or education in design, I have learned to use the following programs on my own_

 *   Adobe Suite
 *   Autodesk Maya